+First, what is claims-made insurance?
+Claims-made medical malpractice insurance means a policy must be in effect when someone makes a claim.
 Why is this important?
-If a physician leaves an employer, there will be a gap between when they leave and then the last day that someone can sue that physician.
+If a physician leaves an employer, there will be a gap between when they leave.
+And the last day someone can sue them.
 In most states, it’s two years.
 Most states also define that as two years from when the patient either knows or should have known of the incident that generates the malpractice claim.
-It’s theoretically possible to go beyond the two years, although it’s very unlikely that that would happen.
-That means because the claims-made policy ends when the physician leaves the employer, they need another policy, a gap policy or what we call tail insurance that covers that gap in between when they leave and then the last day that someone can sue when the statute limitations run.
+It’s theoretically possible to go beyond the two years, although it’s unlikely that that would happen.
+That means they need another policy because the claims-made policy ends when the physician leaves the employer.
+It is a gap policy or tail insurance.
+Covering that gap between when they leave, and the last day someone can sue them when the statute limitations run.

 Now, the cost.
-A good rule of thumb is tail insurance costs about twice what your annual premium is.
+A good rule of thumb is that tail insurance costs about twice your annual premium.
 The annual premium is how much the employer pays for your insurance each year.
 Let’s say you are primary care.
-Most states’ primary care will be an average of around $6,000 a year.
-So, if the physician was responsible for tail, then just multiply that times two.
-Their tail cost would be about $12,000 and that’s a one-time payment.
-It’s usually paid prior to the physician leaving or simultaneous to the date of termination.
-Other blogs of interest include:
+Most states’ primary care will cost around $6,000 a year.
+So, if the physician was responsible for the tail, multiply that by two.
+Their tail insurance cost would be about $12,000.
+It’s a one-time payment, usually paid before the physician leaves or simultaneous to the termination date.

-They paid the $12,000, they’re covered for the gap.
+They paid $12,000, which covers the gap.
 Some tail insurance policies are generally a specific amount of time.
-Some of them will just state, they will cover until the statute limitation in that state ends.
-That’s generally what the cost is, what tail insurance is, and then what claims-made insurance is.
+Some of them will state, they will cover until the statute limitation in that state ends.
+That’s generally what the cost, tail insurance, and then what claims-made insurance is.
 Now, let’s talk about the other type of insurance.

 However, most private small physician-owned groups do not pay occurrence-based coverage.
-They pay claims-made coverage just because it’s cheaper and they want to kind of put the responsibility for tail coverage onto the physician, it just saves them money.
-An occurrence-based policy certainly would make more sense for a physician, but the cost is also an issue.
-Usually, if there is a choice and you need to do the calculation of, alright, how long am I going to stay with this employer?
-And then whether me paying a third more, if you’re the one that must pay, which usually you don’t, me paying a third more each year would kind of offset having to pay twice what the annual premium is down the road when you must pay for tail.
+They pay claims-made coverage just because it’s cheaper.
+And they want to give the responsibility for tail coverage to the physician.
+It just saves them money.
+An occurrence-based policy would make more sense for a physician, but the cost is also an issue.
+Usually, if there is a choice and you need to calculate, how long will I be staying with this employer?
+And then whether I pay a third more, if you’re the one that must pay, which usually you don’t.
+Me paying a third more each year would offset having to pay twice the annual premium down the road when you must pay for the tail coverage.

-For instance, if someone is an OB-GYN, their tail costs and their annual premium costs are significant.
-I’ve seen some tail costs for an OB-GYN is 50,000, 80,000.
-It’s not an insignificant amount of money and bargaining over who is responsible for that can be a huge part of the negotiation.
-Some employers will get creative, and they’ll say, alright, well, if you stay for one year, we’ll pay for a quarter of the tail policy, and then for two years we’ll pay for half.
+For instance, if someone is an OB-GYN, their tail coverage and annual premium costs are high.
+I’ve seen some tail costs for an OB-GYN are 50,000, 80,000.
+It’s not an insignificant amount of money, and bargaining over who’s responsible can be a huge part of the negotiation.
+Some employers will get creative.
+They might say, alright, if you stay for one year, we’ll pay for a quarter of the tail policy.
+For two years, we’ll pay for half.
+And then, if you get to four years, we’ll pay for it.

 What is Tail Coverage?